openforcefield/yammbs/README.md

 This method short-circuits (i.e. does not run minimizations) if a force field's results are already stored. i.e. the Sage 2.1 optimizations in the loop will be skipped.

-There are "output" models that mirroring the input models, basically storing MM-minimized geometries without needing to re-load or re-optimize the QM geometries.
+There are "output" models that mirror the input models, basically storing MM-minimized geometries without needing to re-load or re-optimize the QM geometries.
 This can again be saved out to disk as JSON:

 ```python
 store.get_outputs().model_dump_json("output.json")